unikraft/loupe/README.md

 We are working on implementing [best practices](https://github.com/unikraft/loupe/blob/staging/doc/GOOD_DOCKERFILES.md) over the data set.

+**Issue 7:** Loupe fails to build the Docker container with `404 Not Found` errors on an APT command.

+Solution: The APT command is likely missing a `apt-get update -q -y &&` prefix - however you do not necessarily need to modify the Docker container.
+You can simply rebuild the base container with `make rebuild-docker` and re-run Loupe.

 ## 7. Additional Documentation

 In addition to this README, interested readers may want to take a look at...